a2xaa/autosivusto/README.md

 This was a school assignment.

-MYSQL was used in this assignment so in order to use the code properly, you have to install the MYSQL workbench and add the database (auto.sql) there etc.
+MYSQL was used in this assignment so in order to use the code properly, you have to install the MYSQL workbench and add the database (auto.sql) there.

 ## 📦 Getting Started